MobilizeNet/SnowConvertDDLExportScripts/Redshift/python_alternative/README.md

 # Redshift Export Scripts

-This repository provides some simple scripts to help exporting your Redshift Code so it can be migrated to [Snowflake](https://www.snowflake.com/) using [SnowConvert](https://www.mobilize.net/products/database-migrations/snowconvert).
+This repository provides some simple scripts to help export your Redshift Code, so it can be migrated to [Snowflake](https://www.snowflake.com/) using [SnowConvert](https://www.mobilize.net/products/database-migrations/snowconvert).
 This is an alternative to the main script using Python and boto3, used when the user prefers Python or when the original scripts return the following error: `[22001] ERROR: value too long for type character varying(65535)`.

 ## Prerequisites